Click to Skip Ahead

 3. Small Toys

-Small toys, such as balls, can pose an ingestion risk.
+Small toys, such as balls or springs, can pose an ingestion risk.
 Cats can swallow them whole before you even realize it has happened.
 These toys won’t always be vomited up; instead, they may travel down the intestinal tract, where they can cause obstructions that require surgical intervention.

 4. Feather Toys